 The presidential election of 2016 finally came to an end and the victors celebrated.
 Donald Trump won the presidency and all those that supported him savored the moment.
 Yet, in the midst of this hoopla, something went nearly unnoticed; a small group of political writers and bloggers were speaking up about one disturbing aspect of the election.
 The topic in question was the intent behind a plethora of anti-Hillary/ pro-Trump articles, ads, and memes they, themselves, published on the Internet.

-Many of these posting were effective, in terms of galvanizing the pro-Trump supporters and for persuading some independent voters to go with Trump.
-However, these Internet postings had something else in common: the stories were complete works of fiction better known as fake news.
+Many of these postings were effective in terms of galvanizing pro-Trump supporters and persuading some independent voters to go with Trump.
+However, these Internet postings had something else in common: the stories were complete works of fiction, better known as fake news.

 Many fake news stories are hard to read.
 They jump from one subject to the next and are filled with several grammatical errors.
-Many amount to being rambling rants that are so garbled that one has to read it several times in order to get an idea what the writer is talking about.
+Many amount to rambling rants that are so garbled that one has to read them several times in order to get an idea of what the writer is talking about.

 It’s not definitive evidence.
 Some of these writers simply don’t have strong writing skills, or it’s possible that English is not their first language.
 Still, there appears to be some correlation that fake news articles lack proper editing before being published.
 But, before one dismisses this as merely a sign an amateur blogger that doesn’t understand that editing is part of the writing process, one must realize that the nature of the fake news industry is the following: